Buangi Sailo

 Buangi Sailo (c.
-1929 – 18 June 2012) is an Indian writer, poet, and composer from Mizoram, known for her contributions to Mizo literature, education, and the documentation of Mizo history and culture.
-She is a recipient of Padma Shri, India's fourth-highest civilian award, in 2011 and the Stree Shakti Puraskar in 2009.
+1929 – 18 June 2012) was an Indian writer, poet, and composer from Mizoram, known for her contributions to Mizo literature, education, and the documentation of Mizo history and culture.
+She was a recipient of Padma Shri, India's fourth-highest civilian award, in 2011 and the Stree Shakti Puraskar in 2009.

 Personal life

 Sailo resided in the Tuikual North locality of Aizawl, the capital of Mizoram.
 Her songbook, Zoram Rose Par, was dedicated to her youngest daughter, Maria Zoremmawii (also known as Nauteii), who died in 2000.

 The Sailo surname is associated with several other Padma award recipients from Mizoram, including Captain L.Z.
 Sailo and Brigadier Thenphunga Sailo.
 Buangi Sailo authored a book specifically on the history of the Sailo lineage.
 Buangi Sailo died on 18 June 2012 at her residence in Aizawl, Mizoram at the age of 82.

 Career and contributions

 Sailo's work encompasses historical writing and poetry, primarily in the Mizo language (Lushai dialect using Roman script).